Printing Reports from ReportViewer

 Previewing a Report and Setting Page Sizes

 The Web server control supports the same preview and page size functionality, but it is provided through the print control rather than as separate commands on the toolbar.
+To view the print layout, click the Print button in the ReportViewer toolbar, then click the Preview button in the Print dialog box.
+You can then control the page size by clicking the Margins button.

 Configuring the Print Control for Server Reports Using the ReportViewer Web Server Control